-We were elected as Group auditor by the general meeting on 22 June 2023.
-We were engaged by the administrative board on 31 August 2023.
-We have been the Group auditor of GFT Technologies SE, Stuttgart/Germany, since the financial year 2022.
+We were elected as auditor of the consolidated financial statements by the general meeting on 20 June 2024.
+We were engaged by the administrative board on 13 August 2024.
+We have been the auditor of the consolidated financial statements of GFT Technologies SE, Stuttgart/Germany, since the financial year 2022.